 Leadership with trust

-Every Tata company or enterprise operates independently.
-Each of these companies has its own board of directors and shareholders, to whom it is answerable.
-There are 32 publicly listed Tata enterprises and they have a combined market capitalisation of about $116.30 billion (as on April 10, 2014), and a shareholder base of 3.9 million.
-The major Tata companies are Tata Steel, Tata Motors, Tata Consultancy Services (TCS), Tata Power, Tata Chemicals, Tata Global Beverages, Tata Teleservices, Titan, Tata Communications and Indian Hotels.
+Each Tata company or enterprise operates independently and has its own board of directors and shareholders, to whom it is answerable.
+There are 32 publicly-listed Tata enterprises and they have a combined market capitalisation of about $140.85 billion (as on July 24, 2014), and a shareholder base of 3.9 million.
+Tata companies with significant scale include Tata Steel, Tata Motors, Tata Consultancy Services (TCS), Tata Power, Tata Chemicals, Tata Global Beverages, Tata Teleservices, Titan, Tata Communications and Indian Hotels.

-Tata companies have always believed in returning wealth to the society they serve.
-Two-thirds of the equity of Tata Sons, the Tata promoter holding company, is held by philanthropic trusts that have created national institutions for science and technology, medical research, social studies and the performing arts.
-The trusts also provide aid and assistance to non-government organisations working in the areas of education, healthcare and livelihoods.
-Tata companies also extend social welfare activities, especially at the locations of their operations, as also deploy sustainable business practices.
+The Tata trusts, majority shareholders of Tata Sons, have endowed institutions for science and technology, medical research, social studies and the performing arts.
+The trusts also provide aid and assistance to non-government organisations working in the areas of education, health care and livelihoods.
+Tata companies themselves undertake a wide range of social welfare activities, especially at the locations of their operations, as also deploy sustainable business practices.